Finalize contracts faster with airSlate

 How to set up a contract negotiation process in airSlate?

 Template setup is the starting point of contract negotiation.
 You can customize an existing, pre-uploaded Template or create one from scratch.
 While configuring your Template, you can add documents along with fillable fields, assign roles, define access rights, automate routine tasks (like data transfers or reminders) using Bots, and logically connect them to each step of your contract execution workflow.
 If you didn’t assign or forgot to assign roles at the beginning of Template setup, you could do so after applying all the needed settings.
 The contract workflow is up and running and ready for the next stage – negotiation.

 How does the process of negotiating the contract look in your contract negotiation software?

 The negotiation process can differ based on the complexity and preset conditions.
 Let’s review a simple example of the process in airSlate.
-Once you’ve finalized the Flow setup, the assigned parties receive the document(s).
+Once you’ve finalized the Template setup, the assigned parties receive the document(s).
 Based on the permission rights you assigned for each role, they review the contract and make suggestions accordingly.
 Those on the other side of the negotiation process, in turn, decline or accept the suggestions.
 As soon as all the details are ironed out, and the contract is ready for signing, the chosen parties can eSign and finalize the contract negotiation process.

 How do I make sure that the document is legally binding after contract negotiation?